Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 “This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night, that thou mayest observe to do according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success.”

-The Word says we have the mind of Christ . . . so it’s time to let His thoughts become our thoughts.
+The Word says that we have the mind of Christ . . . so it’s time to let His thoughts become our thoughts.

 Isaiah 55:8,9 is often misinterpreted as a scripture that says we can never know God’s thoughts, but let’s look at it more closely: